 These measures have contributed to the containment of the spread of the virus and prevented the collapse of the health system in Jordan.
-However, this has translated in loss of income for a large share of the economically active population, increase in unemployment and reduction in demand of goods and services.
-Many sectors who have not recovered from the first lockdown in 2020 are not yet able to go back to their previous economic activities due to the restrictive measures.
-These measures have an impact of living conditions of Jordanian households.
-This impact is higher on the poor and vulnerable households and more specifically the informal workers due to the job losses, reduced earnings, and potential food prices increase because food consumption accounts for a larger share of their total consumption.
+However, this has resulted in income loss for a large share of the economically active population, increased unemployment, and reduced demand for goods and services.
+Many sectors that have not recovered from the first lockdown in 2020 are still unable to return to their previous economic activities due to restrictive measures.
+These measures have affected the living conditions of Jordanian households, with a greater impact on poor and vulnerable households, particularly informal workers, due to job losses, reduced earnings, and potential increases in food prices, as food consumption accounts for a larger share of their total spending.

-In emerging and developing economies, the COVID-19 crisis has added pressure on social protection systems which were already far less comprehensive and effective in supporting people's livelihoods and preventing poverty.
-According to ILO data, 55% of the world's population are not covered by any form of social protection (Razavi, 2020).
-The current crisis has thus added more urgency to building and bolstering effective and resilient social protection systems that provide coverage for all, in particular informal workers, who make up more than 60% of the workforce.
+In emerging and developing economies, the COVID-19 crisis has added pressure to social protection systems that were already far less comprehensive and effective in supporting people's livelihoods and preventing poverty.
+According to ILO data, 55% of the world's population is not covered by any form of social protection (Razavi, 2020).
+The current crisis has thus added more urgency to building and strengthening effective and resilient social protection systems that provide coverage for all, especially informal workers, who make up more than 60% of the workforce.

-In response to the COVID-19 crisis, the majority of countries have been expanding and introducing new cash transfers.
-According to Gentilini (2020) 59% of cash transfer measures are new programs in 89 countries, including in low- and middle-income countries.
-They also find that cash transfer programs are more than doubling in coverage in response to the COVID-19 crisis.
-The Philippines and El Salvador, for example, are found to be quadrupling their coverage, while countries in Africa like Mauritania are almost doubling coverage (Gentilini, Almenfi and Dale, 2020).
-Building on their existing cash transfer programs, India, Pakistan and Bangladesh have also been expanding their programs, highlighting the importance of investing in program infrastructures, such as identification, digital payment capacities and mobile technology to deliver benefits quickly and at scale in a crisis situation (Gelb and Mukherjee, 2020)1.
+In response to the COVID-19 crisis, the majority of countries have expanded and introduced new cash transfers.
+According to Gentilini (2020), 59% of cash transfer measures are new programs in 89 countries, including low- and middle-income nations.
+These programs more than doubled in coverage, with countries such as the Philippines and El Salvador quadrupling their coverage, while African nations like Mauritania nearly doubled theirs (Gentilini, Almenfi, and